-• Census Data - The census data reflects changes in status for the 24-month period since July 1, 2019.

-- Discount Rate The discount rate was updated to utilize the mandated discount rate based on a 20-year Standard & Poor's Municipal Bond Rate Index as of the measurement date, as required under GASB 75.
-Due to the change in the benchmark used as well as the market environment changes between June 30, 2018, and June 30, 2019, the discount rate decreased from 3.87 percent to 2.79 percent, resulting in higher liabilities to be reported for the reporting period ending June 30, 2020. - Excise ("Cadillac") Tax The full impact of the Excise Tax that will come into effect in 2022 is reflected.
+- Census Data The census data reflects changes in status for the 12-month period since July 1, 2020. - Discount Rate The discount rate was updated to utilize the mandated discount rate based on a 20-year Standard & Poor's Municipal Bond Rate Index as of the measurement date, as required under GASB Statement No. 75.
+The discount rate decreased from 2.79 percent to 2.66 percent.

+- Mortality Mortality rates were updated to align with those used in the actuarial valuation of the Florida Retirement System (FRS) conducted by Milliman as of July 1, 2019.
+Rates were previously based on RP-2000 mortality tables with fully generational improvement using Scale BB.
+Underlying tables were updated to use Pub-2010 mortality tables with fully generational improvement using Scale MP-2018.
+This change decreased the Total OPEB Liability by about 5 percent. - Excise ("Cadillac") Tax The previous valuation conducted as of July 1, 2019 reflected the full impact of the Excise Tax that was to go into effect in 2022.
 The impact of this change was an increase in liabilities of about 12 percent.
-There is some reasonable chance that this tax will be repealed before it actually takes effect. - Claims Costs and Premium Rates The assumed claims and premiums reflect the actual claims information provided as well as the premiums that are actually being charged to participants.
-These updates resulted in lower liabilities as of June 30, 2019. - Trend Rate The medical trend assumption was updated based on the Getzen Model.
-Medical trend rates consistent with the August 2019 Report on the Financial Outlook of the Plan were used along with information from the Getzen Model and actuarial judgement.
-The impact of the trend rate changes is a decrease in the liability, due primarily to lower trend rates in the first several years. - Mortality The mortality rates were updated to those required by Chapter 2015-157, Florida Statutes for pension plans.
-This law mandates the use of the assumption used in either of the two most recent valuations of the Florida Retirement System (FRS).
-The rates are those outlined in Milliman's July 1, 2018 FRS valuation report.
-The impact of this change was very small and does not materially impact the results.
+Since the previous valuation, this tax was repealed.
+The current valuation reflects this.
+The impact of this change is a decrease in the Total OPEB Liability of about 13 percent. - Claims Costs and Premium Rates The assumed claims and premiums reflect the actual claims information provided as well as the premiums that are actually being charged to participants.
+The recent favorable claims experience resulted in lower liabilities as of June 30, 2020. - Trend Rate The medical trend assumption was updated based on the Getzen Model.
+Medical trend rates consistent with the August 2020 Report on the Financial Outlook of the Plan were used along with information from the Getzen Model and actuarial judgement.
+The impact of the trend rate changes is a small decrease in the liability, due primarily to lower trend rates in the first several years. - Active Medical Plan Elections Most actively employed participants in the Plan are health plan subscribers.
+Those participants are assumed to continue their current health coverage into retirement.
+For those who are not currently covered under the health plan, 72 percent are assumed to elect PPO coverage in retirement.
+The remaining 28 percent are assumed to elect HMO coverage.
+This assumption is based on guidance provided by the DSGI in an email on September 22, 2020.
+This change resulted in a small decrease in the Total OPEB Liability.

 Sensitivity of the University's Proportionate Share of the Total OPEB Liability to Changes in the Discount Rate.
-The following table presents the University's proportionate share of the total OPEB liability, as well as what the University's proportionate share of the total OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (1.79 percent) or 1 percentage point higher (3.79 percent) than the current rate:
+The following table presents the University's proportionate share of the total OPEB liability, as well as what the University's proportionate share of the total OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (1.66 percent) or 1 percentage point higher (3.66 percent) than the current rate:

-1% Current 1%

-Decrease Discount Rate Increase

-(1.79%) (2.79%) (3.79%)

-University's proportionate share of the total OPEB liability \$700,245,852 \$556,271,661 \$447,167,775
+1% Decrease (1.66%) Current Discount Rate (2.66%) 1% Increase (3.66%) University's proportionate share of the total OPEB liability \$655.498.843 \$523.378.900 \$423.697.650